cmendible/cmendible.github.io/_posts/2016-11-06-step-by-step-expose-asp-net-core-over-https-with-docker.md

 author: Carlos Mendible
 layout: post
 image: /wp-content/uploads/2016/09/dotnetdocker.jpg
+description: 'Step by step: Expose ASP.NET Core over HTTPS with Docker'
 categories:
   - Azure
   - dotNet
   - dotNetCore
-tags:
-  - ASP.NET Core
-  - Docker
-  - HTTPS
-  - Kestrel
-  - openssl
+tags: aspNetCore Docker https Kestrel openssl
 ---
 This week I decided to modify the sample of my previous post: <a href="https://carlos.mendible.com/2016/10/30/step-by-step-scale-asp-net-core-with-docker-swarm/" target="_blank">Step by step: Scale ASP.NET Core with Docker Swarm</a> so you can add TLS to your ASP.NET Core applications and Dockerize it.